dmustanger/7dtd-ServerTools/README.md

 <br>
 Watchlist: players listed here will be able to join but send online admins an alert when they are in game<br>
 <br>
-Custom phrases: any phrases list in the phrase file can be set a custom response<br>
+Custom phrases: any phrases listed in the phrase file can be set to a custom response<br>
 <br>
 Admin chat: admins can send all other online admins a direct private message<br>
 <br>